Coded-Commerce-LLC/WooCommerce-Load-Test/README.md

 Refer to the Artillery.io documentation for details on [configuration](https://artillery.io/docs/script-reference/).

 If you wish to place paid orders or do a more elaborate load test, for example using a credit card sandbox account, you will need to use more synthetic tools such as CasperJS to emulate a web browser.

+### Synthetic Test

+The load test it not currently hooked into the synthetic test.
+Still working on that.

+To install Puppeteer `sudo npm install -g puppeteer --unsafe-perm=true --allow-root`

+To run Puppeteer (Chromium headless browser) with our test script `node synthetic-test.js`

 ## Author